jackidinh/Windows-Amorphous-Bridge/Instructions.md

 - Run using sln

-ZmqSubscriber NNG Send (ZMQ->NNG & NNG->ZMQ bridge):

-- Main Program:

-  - Start ZMQ context

-  - Open subscriber socket

-  - Open NNG publisher socket

-  - Wait for ZMQ message

-  - TODO: implement flatbuffer to dds converter

-  - Send through NNG

-- Thread:

-  - Pass ZMQ context

-  - Open publisher socket

-  - open NNG subscriber socket

-  - Wait for NNG message

-  - TODO: implement dds to flatbuffer converter

-  - Send message through ZMQ

-- Run using sln

 testwork (NNG->DDS & DDS->NNG bridge):

 - Publish Program:

   - In order for ROS2 to see FastDDS topic and type, must use ROS2 compatible topic name and types ie. rt/person_topic and test_msgs_pkg::msg::dds_::Person_
+  - TODO: implement flat buffer to dds converter

 - Subscribe Program:

   - Must use different topic name so that data doesnt clash if receiving and sending at the same time.

-  - can use threads in main ( havent implemented)
+  - TODO: implement dds to flatbuffer converter

+  -

 - Build using cmake .. and cmake --build .  in build folder, then run executable Person.exe in Debug directory